Gaius-Augustus/clamsa/docs/usage-predict-sitewise.md

 	--model_ids '{ "diverse64mammals" : "mammals-sitewise" }' \
 	--out coding_sitewise # output stem
 ```
 Here, `diverse64.nwk` is a tree of 64 diverse mammalian species that matches the species names in the MAF input file `TLCD3A-diverse64.maf`.
+The input MAF file can be `gzip`ed.
 The tree is scaled to 1 expected codon mutation per time unit.

 Above command produces 6 output files `coding_sitewise{0..5}.wig`, such that frames 0, 1, 2 are on the forward and frames 3, 4, 5 are on the reverse strand.
 These files can be uploaded as custom tracks to the UCSC genome browser to produce a visualization as this: